12 Top-Rated Islands in Turkey

 The island's pastel-washed village, hugging the harbor, is a photogenic delight, but most people disembarking from the ferry are here to take a boat trip to see and swim within the blue cave on the island's coast.

 For something more active, there are also hiking trails across the island's hilly interior, with stunning views and some old church ruins along the way.

-Daily return-trip ferries leave for Meis from Kas harbor, year-round.
-You need to bring your passport when you buy your ticket.
+Daily return-trip ferries leave for Meis from Kaş harbor, year-round.
+Don't forget that you need to bring your passport along when you buy your ticket.

 Kaş has a huge amount of accommodation, ranging from family-run pensions to stylish boutique hotel options.
 The Hotel Sonne is a friendly mid-range option, just a short stroll from the harbor, with panoramic views of the Mediterranean to Meis from its terrace, modern rooms with balconies, and one of the best breakfasts in town.